E-Signatures and Electronic Documents in Commercial Lending: Complying With ESIGN, UETA, Interplay With the UCC

 Recording of a 90-minute premium CLE video webinar with Q&A

-- Introduction to ESIGN, UETA, and e-signatures
+- Introduction to ESIGN, UETA, and electronic contracts and e-signatures

 - Provisions and practices to ensure the validity of electronic contracts and e-signatures